LEDMOV/ColourFlow/README.md

 - **Harrison Teodorani-Fabbri)

 ## Project Overview
-The Memory Game is a fun and engaging game that challenges players' memory skills.
+ColourFlow is a fun and engaging game that challenges players' memory skills.
 Players must remember and replicate a sequence of colors, with increasing levels of difficulty as they progress through the game.
 The game features sound effects for added engagement, and a responsive interface that adapts to different grid sizes.

 ## Features
 - Dynamic grid size that increases with player progress